puppup420247-org/EdgeEnterprise/edgeenterprise/edge-learnmore-make-edge-default-browser.md

 >[!NOTE]
 >If Microsoft Edge isn't installed on the target device, the file associations aren't applied.
 Users must choose an application when they open a link (http or https) or a file (html or htm).

-## Set Microsoft Edge as the default application

 The following example shows how to set Microsoft Edge as the default browser to open html/htm files and http/https links.

 ```xml